sshine/datamatik.blog/content/about.md

 into all-nighters.
 They're also often very emotional, but that is nice for a change having worked a decade in the engine rooms.

-But why teach Computer Science at a business academy?
+## Why teach at a business academy?

 Why not at university?

 I was a teaching assistant on-and-off for 7 years at DIKU.